What is ONSPEED and How Does the AOA Tone Work?

 Listen to your AOA: Flying the Aural AOA Logic

 If we are flying faster than L/Dmax, we are generally concerned with airspeed (and G) limits, and if we are flying L/Dmax or slower, it makes sense to reference AOA if we want to optimize performance.
 The two key performance AOAs we are concerned with are L/Dmax and ONSPEED.
-There isn’t usually a reason to fly any slower (or pull any harder) than ONSPEED, since that will only bleed energy for no increase in performance.
+There isn’t usually a reason to fly any slower (or pull any harder) than ONSPEED, because that will only bleed energy for no increase in performance.
 For most non-aerobatic flight, we may want to reference ONSPEED or L/Dmax for takeoff/initial climb, and then think in terms of airspeed, power setting and/or fuel flow during cruise and descent, and then transition to ONSPEED AOA for approach and landing.
 Remember, ONSPEED AOA is always the same, it’s not affected by gross weight, G/bank angle or density altitude.
 For a best angle of climb takeoff, rotate and climb on the steady tone until obstacles are cleared.
-For best rate, climb at L/Dmax: the start of the “fast” tone.
-For a maximum performance takeoff, use ONSPEED initially for best climb angle and then transition to L/Dmax for best climb rate.
+For best rate, climb at L/DMAX: the start of the “fast” tone.
+For a maximum performance takeoff, use ONSPEED initially for best climb angle and then transition to L/DMAX for best climb rate.
 If we are landing on a short strip, we definitely don’t want to be any faster than ONSPEED for final approach.
 The aural AOA logic makes AOA management simple and allows the pilot to listen to “the backside of the power curve.”
 For a normal landing, slow to the steady tone, configure the aircraft and adjust pitch and power to maintain the steady tone to landing.
 Avoid the slow tone until the final alignment/flare.
 The aural logic is depicted in Figure 4.
 Note that fast is to the right and slow is to the left so if you are slowing down, you’d hear the logic from right to left on the diagram.
 For example, if you were trying to maintain an ONSPEED condition for approach, and you heard a “slightly slow” tone (1600Hz slow beeps), you would reduce AOA slightly (by easing back pressure on the stick or yoke) to re-establish an ONSPEED condition, simultaneously adjusting power (if necessary) to control glidepath angle.
-The aural logic is simple to use—it takes longer to read about it and decipher the diagram than it does to learn how to use it in the airplane.
+The aural logic is simple to use—it takes longer to read about it and decipher Figure 4 than it does to learn how to use it in the airplane.

 Why an Aural Cue for AOA?